Elephant bar

 The elephant bar is a barbell developed by Rogue Fitness which is specifically used for the strongman raw deadlift.
 It was first created in 2016 by Terry Todd, the director of the Arnold Strongman Classic.
 The bar is known for being 10 ft long and made from 200,000 psi tensile strength stainless steel, making it bend more than a power bar, and whip both up and down as well as forwards and backwards, while the deadlift is being performed.

 Elephant bar deadlift

-Since its inception in 2016 Arnold Strongman Classic, the elephant bar deadlift has been featured 9 times at the Arnold Strongman Classic and the Rogue Invitational.
+Since its inception in 2016 Arnold Strongman Classic, the elephant bar deadlift has been featured 10 times at the Arnold Strongman Classic and the Rogue Invitational.
 The event uses specially designed Arnold Schwarzenegger inscribed 2-inch thick deep dish stainless steel weight plates which allow the bar height to remain at the standard 9 inches off the floor.
 The rules state that no deadlift suits are allowed hence the lift should be performed raw.
-The event also allows only standard weightlifting straps and prohibits the use of figure of 8 straps.
+The event also allows only standard weightlifting straps and prohibits the use of figure 8 straps.

-Throughout the years, it became one of the most iconic and internationally recognized deadlift events in strongman history.
+Throughout the years, it became one of the most internationally recognized deadlift events in strongman history.